-Resimac Group Limited complies with the 3rd edition of the ASX Corporate Governance Council's "Corporate Governance Principles and Recommendations" which became effective from 1 July 2014 (except where noted).
-Resimac Group Limited corporate governance practices for the year ended 30 June 2019 and at the date of this report are outlined in the Corporate Governance Statement.
+The Board believes that the governance policies and practices adopted by Resimac Group Ltd goes towards complying with the 4th edition of the ASX Corporate Governance Council's "Corporate Governance Principles and Recommendations" (ASX Principles) which became effective from 1 June 2020.
+Resimac Group Ltd corporate governance practices for the year ended 30 June 2020 and at the date of this report are outlined in the Corporate Governance Statement.